olavvatne/Foodie/README.md

 The faq section of the site uses XML data.
 This demonstrate well how a web page made in AngularJs should handle an API endpoint that only serves XML data.

+*JSON*

+All API endpoints serve or accept data in the JSON format, except for the faq section.
+JSON and JavaScript is tightly coupled, since it uses JavaScript syntax.
+AngularJs also prefer the use of JSON, and additional steps are required to deserialize XML.

 *Form Controls*